 Psychology is a broad field with many specialty branches.
-After a basic Bachelor’s degree in Psychology, many professionals continue their education to obtain recognition as a specialist in an area that interests them.
-The American Psychological Association recognizes fourteen different specialties.
+After a basic bachelor’s degree in psychology, many professionals continue their education to obtain recognition as a specialist in an area that interests them.
+The American Psychological Association recognizes several different specialties.

 The first specialty was recognized in 1996.
 Since that time, the Council of Specialties in Professional Psychology was created to promote knowledge of various psychology specialties.